cosmos/cosmos-sdk/.github/PULL_REQUEST_TEMPLATE/docs.md

 ### Reviewers Checklist

 *All items are required.
-Please add a note if the item is not applicable and please add your handle next to the reviewed items if you only reviewed selected items.*
+Please add a note if the item is not applicable and please add your handle next to the items reviewed if you only reviewed selected items.*

 I have...

 - [ ] confirmed the correct `docs:` prefix in the PR title
-- [ ] confirmed all of the above items have been addressed
+- [ ] confirmed all author checklist items have been addressed
 - [ ] confirmed that this PR only changes documentation
 - [ ] reviewed content for consistency
 - [ ] reviewed content for thoroughness